 We welcome feedback when you think we are doing well and on how we could improve.
 We know that despite our best efforts, things do not always go smoothly.
 If you think we have made a mistake or have not met your expectations, you can let us know.
 We will treat your complaint in confidence, resolve it as promptly as possible, learn from it and take action to improve.
 Above all, we want to be responsive, fair and efficient in the way we handle your complaint and to do our best to put matters right quickly.

 What this complaints procedure covers

-It does not cover complaints relating to official statistics (including their quality, timeliness or comprehensiveness) or the Code of Practice for Official Statistics, as these are dealt with by the UK Statistics Authority Casework team.
+It does not cover complaints relating to official statistics (including their quality, timeliness or comprehensiveness) or the Code of Practice for Statistics, as these are dealt with by the UK Statistics Authority Casework team.
 Nor does it cover complaints relating to the actions or behaviour of the UK Statistics Authority and its staff.
-A separate procedure exists for this.
+These should be addressed to the Authority Complaints Manager.

 A summary of ONS complaints and outcomes will be published in the UK Statistics Authority Annual Report.

 Whenever possible, your complaint should be addressed to the relevant person or ONS business area you have been liaising with.
 We ask that it is made in writing as this will provide us with a written record.
 It can be made in either English or Welsh.

 If you have specific needs that affect your ability to put your complaint in writing, we will do our best to help.